cakebatterandsprinkles/portfolio-gatsby/src/posts/01-gates.md

 title: "Small things that make up a computer: Bits and Logic Gates"
 date: "2020-06-02"
 tags: ["Computer Science"]
-summary: "This article briefly explains the binary system, bits, and logic gates.
-It also talks about a very weird room with crazy light switches."
+summary: "In this article, I briefly explain the binary system, bits, and logic gates.
+I also talk about a very weird room with crazy light switches."
 ---

 #### Binary and bit